zancas/OTF-Magic-Folder-proposal/narrative.rst

 We will design a simple process based on sending an short “invitation” code from one device to the other and entering it into the second device.
-This is a trade-off with good decentralization and security properties, with hopefully acceptable usability, and very importantly with minimal development effort required for the Minimum Viable Product.
+This is a trade-off with good decentralization and security properties, with hopefully acceptable usability, and (very importantly) with earliest time-to-market for the Minimum Viable Product.

 Managing simultaneous changes to shared files
 ---------------------------------------------